 The internet has gradually become the hope of many people around the globe to become active citizens.
 Many years ago in Nigeria, the internet was for the rich, in fact at the initial stage of internet penetration in Nigeria, even the rich couldn’t afford to have internet access from the comfort of their homes.
-In the early nineties, only few business centres with huge funds could afford internet services via a cable connection.
+In the late nineties, only few business centers with huge funds could afford internet services via a cable connection.
 And to make use of this service, only the rich could afford spending over 30 minutes browsing the net for information and sending emails.
 The poor would submit the email to be sent and pay a fixed price.

 But gradually, the internet access has evolved.
 Now, from the comfort of a smart phone, anyone can access the internet.
 In fact, anyone can now become an activist with just a smart phone.
 A smart phone has image and motion features as well as internet connectivity.
 And with just an image or a video and a good caption posted on social media, there could be a revolution as we have seen in the Arab spring.
 This is why different governments are trying hard to make sure the internet is not open to everyone.
 After the last military rule in Nigeria and full embrace of democracy, internet penetration and awareness has been on the increase, according to Internet World Stats, from 2000 to 2015, the internet penetration in Nigeria grew from 0.1% to 51.1%.
 This means that more than half of Nigeria’s population now has access to the internet.
 This also means that half of Nigeria’s population can use the internet to take actions that will contribute to improving the country’s democracy and governance.